4 High School Graduation Speech Samples That Inspire

 Sample Three: A Debt of Gratitude

-The third sample is about giving thanks and recognizing those who have helped everyone successfully graduate from high school.
+Nobody's accomplishments are 100% their own—there's always someone there to provide support, inspiration, and motivation.
+The third sample is about giving thanks to those who have helped everyone successfully graduate from high school.

 Sample Four: Inspirational Moments for Life